 Varox in this picture

-Varox is a free web app centered on demand forecasting and related planning workflows—useful for building forecast discipline and exploring delivery-style outputs.
+Varox is demand planning software with a generous Free plan for forecasting and delivery-style workflows—useful for building forecast discipline before you scale.
 It does not replace full SCP or APS platforms; validate results against your contracts, policies, and risk tolerance.
+See Plans for Free vs Pro.

 Try forecasting in the app